Restoring trust in Jordan Henderson ‘will take some time’ for LGBTQ+ community

 Former Liverpool captain Henderson signed for Saudi Pro League side Al-Ettifaq in a lucrative but controversial move last summer.

-The 33-year-old looks set for a return to Europe after reportedly reaching an agreement with Al-Ettifaq to terminate his contract and sign for Dutch giants Ajax.
+The 33-year-old has now returned to Europe after reaching an agreement with Al-Ettifaq to terminate his contract and sign for Dutch giants Ajax until June 2026.

 Henderson was a high-profile supporter of LGBTQ+ rights during his time at Anfield, and subsequently apologised for any hurt he caused by moving to a country where homosexuality is illegal.